The 20 Best Acute Cerebellar Ataxia Doctors in Italy

 Distinguished in Acute Cerebellar Ataxia

-Mariano Serrao practices in Latina, Italy.
+Mariano Serrao practices practicing medicine in Rome, Italy.
 Mr. Serrao is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Acute Cerebellar Ataxia, Migraine, Headache, Drug Induced Dyskinesia, and Leg or Foot Amputation.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Acute Cerebellar Ataxia, Migraine, Headache, Drug Induced Dyskinesia, and Leg or Foot Amputation.

 Learn about our expert tiers